maximilian-ho/how-we-teach-ourselves/focusing_on_listening.md

 # Focusing on listening
 Whenever we communicate with others, we focus on listening.
 Instead of giving unsolicited advice, we post it online so that others can look it up themselves.

-**How it works:** We used to talk too much, which made others feel disrespected.
+**How it works:** We used to not give others our full attention when they were speaking, which made them feel disrespected.
 Meanwhile, when we focus on listening, we help others feel understood.